Get Closer to Film | Kodak Ultra Max 400 Sony Film Simulation

 ▼Sony Kodak Ultra Max 400 Picture Profile Recipe▼

-I'll leave you with a couple pictures from the last couple days, I am not proud of these shots, I'm not the greatest mood to be honest, and also the outdoor conditions are not helping, but they are a good reference to the color you can get with this Sony Film Simulation Recipe.
+I am not proud of these shots.
+The outdoor weather is not the greatest, and I'm not in the greatest mood lately.
+Which is certainly not helping, but these images are a good reference to the kind of color you get with this Sony Film Simulation Recipe.

-Loving to hear from you guys, sending me your shots & what you think about them.
+Loving to hear from the community, sending me your shots & what you think about them.
 I reply to every message and every comment, so why not check in and say hello?

 Express yourself.
 It's the way to connect.